GabrielMlimaDF/SQL-DML/README.md

 FROM Clientes AS c
 WHERE c.cidade = 'São Paulo';

+-- Podemos usar IN e NOT IN junto com WHERE
+SELECT *
+FROM Clientes
+WHERE Cidade IN ('salvador','goania');

+--Podemos realizer subconsultas utilizando IN de forma não correlacionada e correlacionada SELECT *
+FROM Clientes
+WHERE Cidade IN (SELECT Capital FROM Capitais);

+--Correlacionadas Contexto do EXIST
+SELECT *
+FROM Capitais c
+WHERE EXISTS (SELECT Cidade FROM Clientes AS cl WHERE cl.cidade = c.capitais);

 -- Inserir um novo cliente
 INSERT INTO Clientes (nome, email, cidade)